-Small and midsize businesses (SMBs) often struggle with HR data analytics.
-And it makes sense — as Digitalist Magazine notes, SMB budgets are often stretched thin, and implementing analytic solutions to stay competitive has become more necessary than ever.
-While owners recognize the value of analyzing collected HR data, determining which data points would be most useful and how to leverage them effectively can prove challenging given the limited time and resources at their disposal.
+Small and midsize businesses owners (SMBO) often struggle with analyzing employee data.
+Implementing an HR data analytics solution to help ensure they're hiring and retaining talent on par with larger organizations has become more necessary than ever.
+While owners recognize the value of analyzing employee data, determining which data points would be most useful and how to leverage them effectively can prove challenging given the limited time and resources at their disposal.

 According to Venture Beat, while 97 percent of HR departments collect valuable metrics, the number of teams that struggle to gather and analyze these metrics is roughly the same, "mainly due to data systems that are poorly integrated and uncertainty over what to measure."

-It's an all-too-familiar refrain for SMBOs: HR data is quickly accumulating and the vast majority of it has value, but extracting this value remains a challenge because the sheer volume of data sources and input types can easily overwhelm SMB staff and owners.
+Another common challenge for SMBOs: day-to-day business operations and employee activities generate a lot of data, and it accumulates quickly.
+A lot of it has value, but extracting this value remains a challenge because the sheer volume of data sources and input types.

-To tackle this issue, small businesses should first identify key data categories within their HR systems, such as:
+To tackle this issue, SMBOs may want to focus on key data categories within their HR systems, such as:

-- Benefits —Benefits information can help track existing spend patterns and enable SMBs to predict future use cases and budgets.
+- Benefits — Benefits information can help track existing spend patterns and enable SMBOs to predict future use cases and budgets.

 - Compliance —Size doesn't matter when it comes to compliance.
-SMBs are responsible for both consumer and employee data security, even if that data is managed or stored by a third-party provider.
+SMBOs are responsible for securing both their customer and employee data, even if that data is managed or stored by a third-party provider.
 Regular compliance insight can help inform necessary changes before warnings or fines are levied.